When I knew I was a savage

 “Plug your nose!”

 Plan Plug Your Nose engaged.
 Attempt failed.
-It didn’t touch my tongue, but my tongue can smell the putrid fake cherries.
+It didn’t touch my tongue, but I could already taste the putrid fake cherries.

 “It tastes bad.”
 I continued.